redhat-openstack/website/source/tripleo/index.html.md

 # <a name="qs">TripleO</a>

 TripleO is a set of tools for the deployment and management of OpenStack which utilizes the RDO repositories.
+The TripleO project was retired after the Zed release of OpenStack.

 The name TripleO refers to three related things: